btbuIntelliSense/PFVAE-A-Planar-Flow-Based-Variational-Auto-Encoder-Prediction-Model-for-Time-Series-Data/README.md

 ``violin_ Fig.py`` is mainly used to draw violin pictures.

-``quxiantu. py`` is mainly a program to draw corresponding prediction curves according to the prediction results of each model, mainly corresponding to figures 5, 8 and 11 in the text.
+``quxiantu. py`` is mainly a program to draw corresponding prediction curves according to the prediction results of each model.

 ``fenbutu. py`` mainly applies the standardized flow method to complicate the simulated simple Gaussian distribution into a relatively complex distribution.